gguedes-42rio/Born2beRoot/README.md

 During this project, we install and configure a Debian Bullseye virtual machine

-This repository contains bash script that announces to every user logged in the machine some (maybe) useful information
+This repository contains a bash script that announces to every user logged in the machine some (maybe) useful information